cloudify-cosmo/docs.getcloudify.org/content/cli/tokens.md

 #### Usage
 `cfy tokens get [OPTIONS]`

-returns a valid REST token from the Cloudify Manager
+Returns a valid REST token from the Cloudify Manager.

 #### Optional Flags

 *  `-v, --verbose`             - Show verbose output.
-You can apply this up to three times (i.e. -vvv)
+You can apply this up to three times (i.e. -vvv).